mr-lunart/Celery-Multi-Worker/README.md

 # Celery Multi Worker

 This POC is designed to manage distributed task using celery framework.
+The task consists of pulling queue tasks from SQS, creating a JSON file, and deleting the task from queue.

 To run this project :
 1. Install Redis